opensovereigncloud/docs/docs/iaas/usage-guides/compute.md

 - **Make Scheduling Decisions**: The scheduler selects the most suitable machine pool based on resource availability and other policies.
 - **Update Cache**: The scheduler updates the cache with recalculated allocatable `machineClass` quantities.
 - **Assign MachinePoolRef**: The scheduler assigns the selected `machinePoolRef` to the machine object.

-2. **IRI Machine Creation and Brokering**:
-- The `Machine` is allocated to a particular pool via the scheduler.
-- The `machinepoollet` responsible for this pool picks up the `Machine` resource and extracts the `ignitionData`, `networkInterfaces` and `volumes` information from the `spec` and prepares the IRI machine object.
-- Once the `IRIMachine` object is prepared the `Machine` create/update request is sent to a broker via the IRI interface(via GRPC call) either against a broker (to copy the resource into another cluster) OR a provider implementation e.g. libvirt-provider which creates a corresponding machine against libvirt/QEMU.
-- Once the response is received from IRI call Machine status is updated with the status received.

 More information on how the IRI contract works can be found in the [IronCore Runtime Interface (IRI)](/iaas/architecture/runtime-interface) section.